ZAWAJAN/Acapulco-Sensors/Cube/README.md

 8. [License](#license)

 ## Introduction
 The Cubic Illuminance Sensor is designed to measure light levels from different angles for environmental sensing applications.
-It's based on a Raspberry Pi Zero 2W and 6 "Ambient 2 Click" sensors.
+It is based on a Raspberry Pi Zero 2W and 6 "Ambient 2 Click" sensors.

-It is assumed that building such a sensor requires previous knowledge and intent on it's purpose.
+It is assumed that building such a sensor requires previous knowledge and intent on its purpose.

-However, if you want to learn more, please refer to [the paper](https://journals.sagepub.com/doi/full/10.1177/1477153516631392) on which our design is based on.
+If you want to learn more, please refer to [the paper](https://journals.sagepub.com/doi/full/10.1177/1477153516631392) on which our design is based on.

 ## Bill of Materials (BOM)

 The bill of materials can also be found in an excel file [Materials_Bill](Materials_Bill.xlsx).
-Depending on your location there might be different available providers and prices, but we included the ones obtained for our purposes just for reference.
+Depending on your location there might be different available providers and prices, but we included the ones we used as a reference.

 | Component               | Quantity | Description                           | Example Link                       |
 |-------------------------|----------|---------------------------------------|----------------------------|